CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional Delivery/Day 1/RD_Ex4.md

 - Task 1: Microsoft Defender for Cloud Apps-Configuring Cloud Discovery
 - Task 2: Discover and Analyze Shadow IT Using Cloud Discovery

-## Task 1: Configure Cloud Discovery in Microsoft Defender for Cloud Apps
+## Task 1: Microsoft Defender for Cloud Apps- Configuring Cloud App Discovery

 In this task, you will integrate Defender for Cloud Apps with Microsoft Defender for Endpoint, enable discovery of shadow IT, and analyze data using snapshot reports.